palant/searchlinkfix/README.md

     python build.py autoinstall 8888

-Google/Yandex search link fix will be updated automatically, without any prompts or browser restarts.
+Google search link fix will be updated automatically, without any prompts or browser restarts.